SystemsApproach/private5g/software/start.rst

           valid_lft forever preferred_lft forever

-In this example, the reported interface is ``ens18`` and the IP address is ``10.76.28.113``.
-We will use these two values as a part of a running example throughout the Appendix.
+In this example, the reported interface is ``ens18`` and the IP address is ``10.76.28.113`` on subnet ``10.76.28.0/24``.
+We will use these three values as a running example throughout the Appendix, as a placeholder for your local details.

 Install Ansible
 ~~~~~~~~~~~~~~~~~~